 Make a Rock Garden

-Edited by Robbi, Anonymous, Graeme, Lynn and 1 other
+Edited by Robbi, Graeme, Lynn, Eng

 In almost every yard or garden, there is an area which simply doesn't want to grow well.
 That is the ideal place to create something unique and special which can offer a look that is unparalleled.
 The rock garden is making a big comeback as we move further out from the cities and into rural areas.
 Rock gardens became popular because of so many people moving outward into areas which were hard soiled and difficult to work.